-Following the decision of the Commissioner of Electronic Communications and Postal Services Law in 2011, 11 in line with legislation, 12 the Cyprus Telecommunications Authority was designated by the Commissioner as the provider of Universal Service for three years, starting from the publication date of the decision, for the entire set of services in the field of Universal Electronic Services Provider as defined in the RECPS Law.
-13 As a condition of international financial support provided to Cyprus in 2013, it was agreed that privatisation of a number of state-owned enterprises would take place.
-A timetable has now been agreed, with the Cyprus Telecommunications Authority being the first entity to be privatised.
+Following the decision of the Commissioner of Electronic Communications and Postal Services Law in 2011 in line with legislation, the Cyprus Telecommunications Authority was designated by the Commissioner as the provider of Universal Service for three years, starting from the publication date of the decision, for the entire set of services in the field of Universal Electronic Services Provider as defined in the RECPS Law.
+As a condition of international financial support provided to Cyprus in 2013, intensive talks have commenced on the possible privatisation of the Cyprus Telecommunications Authority.